Rishabh3737/acid-compliant-ledger-api/README.md

-# Simple ACID-Compliant Ledger API
+# Advanced ACID-Compliant Ledger API

 A lightweight, stateless PHP microservice for securely managing virtual wallets, loyalty points, or financial transactions.

 Whether you are building a custom client management platform, tracking member credits for a SaaS application, or upgrading a simple online banking project, handling digital currency requires strict data integrity.
 This API uses native PDO and strict MySQL/MariaDB `InnoDB` transactions to guarantee ACID compliance—meaning if a server crashes halfway through a transfer, no funds are lost or duplicated.

 ## 🚀 Features

 * **Strict ACID Transactions:** Uses `START TRANSACTION`, row-level locking (`FOR UPDATE`), and `ROLLBACK` to ensure zero race conditions or double-spending.
-* **Stateless Architecture:** Easy to drop into existing PHP projects or run as a standalone microservice.
+* **Deposits & Withdrawals:** Safely inject or remove funds from the ecosystem.
+* **Account Status Controls:** Native support for locking/freezing accounts to prevent unauthorized transfers.
-* **Full History Ledger:** Maintains an immutable log of all transfers, deposits, and withdrawals.
+* **Paginated History Ledger:** Maintains an immutable log of all transfers, deposits, and withdrawals, optimized for massive datasets.
 * **Zero Dependencies:** Pure PHP 8.1+ and PDO.
 No bloated frameworks required.

 ## 🛠 Prerequisites